-There are no laws and regulations on work flexibility.
+There are no laws and regulations on work flexibility for caring for dependants.
 However, it may be stipulated under the employment agreement, CR and/or CLA.

 5 Business Sales

 5.1 On a business sale (either a share sale or asset transfer) do employees automatically transfer to the buyer?